7th Dalai Lama

-The Seventh Dalai Lama was a great scholar, a prolific writer and poet.
+The 7th Dalai Lama was widely regarded as a great scholar, a prolific writer and a poet.
 His collected works run seven volumes and contain numerous commentaries, liturgical works as well as many religious poems.

 Early life

 Kelzang Gyatso was born in Lithang of Eastern Tibet or Kham, in the present-day Garzê Tibetan Autonomous Prefecture of present-day Sichuan province.
 At that time, the Dalai Lama's throne in Lhasa was occupied by Ngawang Yeshey Gyatso, who had been installed by Lha-bzang Khan as "the real 6th Dalai Lama" in place of Tsangyang Gyatso.
 Ngawang Yeshey Gyatso still held this position (though most Tibetans did not consider him to be a legitimate Dalai Lama) when a monk at Litang monastery, spontaneously channeling the Nechung Oracle, identified Kelzang Gyatso as the reincarnation of Tsangyang Gyatso.
 Since this presented a contradiction of Lha-bzang Khan's Dalai Lama, it was a controversial matter and potentially dangerous to the child.
 Subsequently, the Tibetan leader of a delegation from Lhasa covertly confirmed that the child was Tsangyang Gyatso's reincarnation.
 The child was quietly taken into Litang monastery for protection and training.
 In 1715, the Kangxi Emperor sponsored Kelzang Gyatso's entrance into Kumbum Monastery.
 This entrance was marked by formal ceremonies due to a Dalai Lama and thus signified a public challenge to Lha-bzang Khan's Dalai Lama.
 He was ordained by Ngawang Lobsang Tenpai Gyaltsen.
 His reign started when he was 12.

 While still a boy, Kelzang Gyatso demonstrated himself a prodigy of profound wisdom.
 Kelzang Gyatso became famous for his ability to spontaneously compose verse.
 Inspired by a sambhogakaya vision of the poet-monk Tsongkhapa, Kelzang Gyatso (whilst a youth), travelled to central Tibet where he gave a sermon before thousands of people.